abulte/thread-unroller/README.md

 Generate a blog from your twitter threads.

+## Usage

+Start by cloning the repository.

 Configuration is done in `threads.yml`.
-List the threads (top level tweet id) you want in your blog, an optionnal title, and fill in your twitter handle.
+List the threads (top level tweet id, you can find it in the URL) you want in your blog, an optionnal title, and fill in your twitter handle.

 ```yml
 author: abulte